-Many people who own homes with an air conditioning system, make the smart decision to cover their outdoor air conditioner condensers to properly protect them from the harsh weather of winter.
+Many homeowners make the smart decision to cover their outdoor air conditioner condensers to properly protect them from the harsh winter weather.

-When the warmer months arise, many homeowners switch over to air conditioning, however, it is very important to be sure that you take off any covers, blankets, or lids, you may have on your unit, as well as examine the exterior unit for any debris that has built up or damage that may have happened to your unit.
+When the warmer months arrive and homeowners switch over to air conditioning, it’s important to remember to take off any covers, blankets, or lids you may have on your unit and examine the exterior unit for any debris that has built up or damage that may have happened to your unit.

-However, depending on your location and the location of your unit outside your home, you could potentially discover vegetation or plants, or other debris that is building up near your system.
+However, depending on your location and the location of your unit outside your home, you could discover vegetation, plants, or other debris building up near your system.

-Since condenser coils transfer heat, any particles or debris can potentially disrupt this process.
-To be certain your system performs properly you should attempt to remove any off these build-ups from the surrounding area of your unit.
+Since condenser coils transfer heat, any particles or debris can disrupt this process.
+To be certain your system performs properly, you should attempt to remove any of these buildups from the surrounding area.

-When winter hits it typically results in more dust and debris in the air filters than usual, so it is vital that you be sure your cooling system’s air filters are completely free of any of these before the warmer seasons begin.
+When winter hits, it typically results in more dust and debris in the air filters than usual, so it’s vital that you be sure your cooling system’s air filters are completely free of any of these before the warmer seasons begin.

-It is also extremely important that you make sure you’ve bought both the proper type and size of the air filter for your unit.
-If you aren’t sure exactly which filter to use or buy, one of our highly experienced HVAC technicians can help.
+It’s also extremely important that you make sure you’ve bought the proper type and size of air filters for your unit.
+If you aren’t sure which filter to use or buy, one of our highly experienced HVAC technicians can help.

-One last tip is to also be certain the air filters are placed in your unit properly, to verify if your filters are positioned properly, you should place them with the airflow arrows pointing in the same direction.
+One last tip is to ensure the air filters are placed in your unit properly.
+To verify this, you should place them with the airflow arrows pointing in the same direction.

-One thing that homeowners typically forget is that thermostats should be regularly tested to be certain that they’re working properly.
-To do this, at the beginning of each new heating or cooling cycle, test your thermostat controls, if they aren’t working properly you may have to recalibrate the unit.
+One thing homeowners typically forget is that thermostats should be regularly tested to be certain that they’re working properly.
+At the beginning of each new heating or cooling cycle, test your thermostat controls.
+If they aren’t working properly, you may have to recalibrate the unit.

-An extra tip we have for you is, to consider reprogramming your thermostat for the warmer seasons that are approaching.
-If you don’t have a programmable thermostat, we highly recommend that you consider upgrading.
+You should also consider reprogramming your thermostat for the warmer seasons.
+If you don’t have a programmable thermostat, we highly recommend upgrading.

-If you are sure that you have properly followed all of the suggestions above, and the air from your system still doesn’t feel cool on the second try, we highly recommend that you contact one of our highly experienced HVAC technicians to properly diagnose the problem.
+If you’re sure you’ve followed all our suggestions and the air from your system still doesn’t feel cool on the second try, we recommend contacting one of our highly experienced HVAC technicians to properly diagnose the problem.